Wall Street Pummels Sesen Bio Inc. (SESN) After Recent Earnings Report

 SESN’s Market Performance

-SESN stocks went up by 10.62% for the week, with a monthly jump of 62.39% and a quarterly performance of 56.64%, while its annual performance rate touched 77.00%.
-The volatility ratio for the week stands at 7.20% while the volatility levels for the past 30 days are set at 8.61% for Sesen Bio Inc..
-The simple moving average for the period of the last 20 days is 28.63% for SESN stocks with a simple moving average of 92.04% for the last 200 days.
+SESN stocks went down by -21.89% for the week, with a monthly jump of 14.78% and a quarterly performance of -5.71%, while its annual performance rate touched 48.98%.
+The volatility ratio for the week stands at 11.06% while the volatility levels for the past 30 days are set at 9.64% for Sesen Bio Inc..
+The simple moving average for the period of the last 20 days is -19.05% for SESN stocks with a simple moving average of 26.86% for the last 200 days.

 Analysts’ Opinion of SESN